• Court closures have deprived more than 2 million Californians of access to justice in their local communities.

 Snapshots provided by each county court detail the results of ongoing cuts, reserves sweeping, and other reductions in resources.
 Use the map and the table below to locate information by county.

-• 38 have reduced self-help or family law facilitator services
+• Most courts have had to reduce self-help or family law facilitator services

-• 36 no longer provide court reporters in civil, family, and probate matters
+• Many no longer provide court reporters in civil, family, and probate matters

-• 22 have reduced court interpreter services in civil cases (services in criminal cases are constitutionally required)
+• Many have reduced court interpreter services in civil cases (services in criminal cases are constitutionally required)

 • In San Bernardino and Fresno, court users must now drive up to three hours to reach their closest courthouse

-• Nearly 2 dozen critically needed courthouse construction projects are on hold, and many will not proceed unless funds are restored.
+• Nearly a dozen critically needed courthouse construction projects are on hold, and many will not proceed unless funds are restored.

 • Courts will be forced to implement more layoffs, close more courtrooms, and further reduce services and hours.